 2.15, 2.15, 2.25, 2.3, 2.3, 2.3, 2.3, 2.3, 2.45, 2.45, 2.45, 2.5, 2.5, 2.5, 2.5, 2.55, 3.25, 3.25, 3.25, 3.3

 Mode time: The mode time is the time that occurs the most often in the sequence.
 This might be particularly important when identifying work stoppages.
-If a work stoppage keeps occurring, then it might account for the same repeated times.
-In this example, the most common cycle time is 2.3 (two minutes & 30 seconds).
+If a work stoppage keeps happening, then it might account for the same repeated times.
+This example's most common cycle time is 2.3 (two minutes and 30 seconds).
 The mode time is the RED straight line on the graph.

 3. Analyzing the Graph and Identifying Solutions

-The average cycle time can easily be skewed by a few higher than normal results.
-Your job is to capture the causes of work stoppages in order to better understand why some cycle times exceed the average.
-The four operations that took longer than three minutes would obviously need further investigation.
+A few higher-than-normal results can easily skew the average cycle time.
+You must capture the causes of work stoppages to understand why some cycle times exceed the average.
+The four operations that took over three minutes would need further investigation.
 The purpose of the exercise is for you to identify your highest cycle times and answer the following three questions.

 1. Why are these cycle times high?

 Identify the causes of the high cycle times.
-Causes might include an incomplete bill of materials, inaccurate work order, a confusing assembly outline, or any issues pertaining to equipment downtime.
+Causes might include an incomplete bill of materials, an inaccurate work order, a confusing assembly outline, or any issues with equipment downtime.

 2. How often does this happen in a shift, a day, a week, and a month?